 A secured debt has two parts:

-If your lender has already accelerated the loan (declared the entire balance due) and won’t let you reinstate it, you can file for Chapter 13 bankruptcy.
+If you’re behind and you want to keep the property, Chapter 13 bankruptcy is probably the better choice.
 You can make up the missed payments in your plan as long as you also make the regular payments called for under your original agreement.
-Also, in Chapter 13, you may be able to reduce the total amount of your payments to the property’s actual value.
-(To learn more about Chapter 13, see our Chapter 13 Bankruptcy area.)
+Also, in Chapter 13, you might be able to reduce the total amount of your payments to the property’s actual value.
+(Find out more in Chapter 13 Bankruptcy.)